judith0905/Helloworld/README.md

 # Helloworld
-print( "My name is Judith Frederick" print(" This is my first website")
+My name is Judith Frederick
+This is my first website
 I enjoy reading and cooking